XsFrozdY/HyperpositionTheory/README.md

 Structure of This Paper
 	To make Hyperposition accessible and understandable, this paper will be broken into several parts:
-		1. Introduction to Hyperposition (this part): Defining the theory and its foundational principles.
+		1. Introduction to Hyperposition: Defining the theory and its foundational principles.
 		2. Chaos as Perfect Control: Exploring the octuple pendulum, deterministic chaos, and why randomness is misunderstood.
 		3. The Nature of States: Superposition vs. Hyperposition—explaining all states, inverses, and nothingness.
 		4. Causality and Hyperposition: How Hyperposition applies the correct state, resolving cause and effect.